-These condensed consolidated interim financial statements have been prepared in accordance with IFRS as issued by the IASB on a basis consistent with those followed in the Company's most recent annual financial statements for the year ended December 31, 2020.
+These condensed consolidated interim financial statements have been prepared on a basis consistent with those followed in the Company's most recent annual financial statements for the year ended December 31, 2020.

 These condensed consolidated interim financial statements do not include all note disclosures required by IFRS for annual financial statements, and therefore should be read in conjunction with the annual financial statements for the year ended December 31, 2020.
 In the opinion of management, all adjustments considered necessary for fair presentation of the Company's financial position, results of operations and cash flows have been included.
-Operating results for the three month period ended March 31, 2021 are not necessarily indicative of the results that may be expected for the current fiscal year ending December 31, 2021.
+Operating results for the nine-month period ended September 30, 2021 are not necessarily indicative of the results that may be expected for the current fiscal year ending December 31, 2021.